quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC packet:

-: A complete processable unit of QUIC that can be encapsulated in a UDP datagram.
-Multiple QUIC packets can be encapsulated in a single UDP datagram.
+: A complete processable unit of QUIC that can be encapsulated in a datagram of the underlying transport protocol (typically, UDP).
+Multiple QUIC packets can be encapsulated in a single datagram.

 Ack-eliciting Packet: